infinitered/gluegun/docs/README.md

 [Node.js 8.0+](https://nodejs.org) is required.
 If you need to support Node 7.6, use Gluegun 3.x.

+## Community CLIs and Plugins

+Here are a few community CLIs based on Gluegun plus some plugins you can use.
+Is yours missing?
+Send a PR to add it!

+* [Gluegun-Menu](https://github.com/lenneTech/gluegun-menu) - A command menu for Gluegun-based CLIs
+* [Gluegun CLI-Starter](https://github.com/lenneTech/cli-starter) - A CLI Starter for your next Gluegun CLI project

 ## Sponsors

 [Gluegun](https://github.com/infinitered/gluegun) is sponsored by [Infinite Red](https://infinite.red/), a premium custom mobile app and web design and development agency.
 We are a team of designers and developers distributed across the USA and based near Portland, Oregon.
 Our specialties are UI/UX design, React and React Native, Node, and more.
 Email [hello@infinite.red](mailto:hello@infinite.red) if you'd like to talk about your project!